 Ancient Legends, Mystic Charms, and Superstitions of Ireland was published in 1887.
-In it, Lady Wilde provides a snapshot into the minds of the Irish peasantry of the time.
-She does so by interviewing the elders of a dying faith now referred to as the “fairy religion,” or sometimes simply as witchcraft.
+In it, Lady Wilde lets us look into the minds of the Irish peasantry of the time.
+She did this by interviewing the elders of a dying faith now referred to as the “fairy religion,” or sometimes simply as witchcraft.
 Sections of the book have not always been considered authoritative according to some sources, such as Sacred-Texts.com.

 This should be taken in context, however.
 In the preface, Lady Wilde separates herself from the individuals whose stories she’s about to share.
 She explains the historical and cultural importance of the tales themselves.
-Wilde then reminds the reader that this could be the last chance for anyone to record these stories from the present dying generation before they’re lost forever.
-She then offers a few more convincing reasons for being interested in these pagan subjects in the first place, including a love for anything Irish.
+Wilde then reminds the reader that this might have been the last chance for anyone to record the stories from the dying generation before they would be lost forever.
+She also offers other reasons for being interested in the pagan subject as well, including a love for anything Irish.
 Finally, she concludes her apologetic preface by reminding the reader that she’s a woman.

-Throughout the text Lady Wilde will occasionally refer to the practices being described as “evil” or suddenly make a few unsolicited warnings on behalf of Christianity itself.
-Clearly, at the time this book was published, a woman such as Francesca Wilde would have felt the need to choose her words carefully for many reasons.
+Throughout the text, Lady Wilde will occasionally refer to the practices being described as “evil” or suddenly make a few unsolicited warnings on behalf of Christianity.
+At the time this book was published, a woman such as Francesca Wilde would have felt the need to choose her words carefully for many reasons.
 These were dangerous times and she was an educated Irishwoman.
 In 1887, the English were still using these same stated Irish folk beliefs as proof to the world that the Irish were incapable of governing themselves.
-1895 – eight years later – is now the year most often stated as when the last witch burning in Ireland occurred.
+1895 – eight years later after the book was published – is often said to be the year when the last witch burning in Ireland occurred.
 By that time, however, Lady Wilde had left this world penniless and heartbroken.
-She was most upset that she wasn’t able to see her son Oscar one final time.

 Lady Francesca Wilde was buried without a headstone in common ground.
 She had been a woman’s right activist and a supporter of the Irish Nationalist movement.
 In 1999, over a hundred years later, The Oscar Wilde Society erected a Celtic Cross in the Kensal Green Cemetery to commemorate her life.

 Ancient Legends, Mystic Charms, and Superstitions of Ireland is a treasure trove of information.
 It has a dark side, however.
-Some people find the animal sacrifice and torture within the book excessively cruel.
+Some people find the animal sacrifice and torture in the book excessively cruel.
 I agree.
 Others take the book literally and keep it close to them as a type of secret bible.
-If you’ve ever wondered why people still sacrifice black cats on Halloween to this day, well, this book’s likely exactly why.

 So without further ado, here are the common folk’s thoughts on Ireland’s Samhain – modern day Hallowe’en – from 125 years ago…